 - Your own cultural heritage.
 Unless you are an Indigenous person, your ancestors came to this country through some form of colonialist or settler process.
 Take some time to see what you can learn about your family history.
 If you are adopted and don’t know your cultural heritage, consider the influences of significant others in your life on your cultural worldview.

 - Other cultural communities.
 Seek out new knowledge that might support your ability to work effectively with clients from various cultural heritages.
 Choose immigrant groups that you are the least familiar with.
 Consider the ways in which these populations have positively influenced Canadian cultural, economic, social, and political life.

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc7/#immigration]

-Watch this TED Talk by George Takei (otherwise know as Hikaru Sulu from the TV series Star Trek).
-Looking back on the decisions that were made during this time period, one might ask, “What were people thinking?”
+Watch this TED Talk by George Takei (otherwise known as Hikaru Sulu from the TV series Star Trek).
+Looking back on the decisions that were made during the time period about which he speaks, one might ask, “What were people thinking?”